qaalabs/DE5M6/docs/day4/sprint1.md

 ---

-## 🧠 Strategic Thinking (2-3 points)
+## Strategic Thinking (2-3 points)

 ### Pipeline Gap Analysis (2 points)
-**Story:** As a Data Engineering Team Lead, I want to understand current monitoring gaps so that I can prioritize observability improvements.
+!!! abstract "As a Data Engineering Team Lead, I want to understand current monitoring gaps so that I can prioritize observability improvements."

 **Key Tasks:**

 - Document all current failure points in the ETL pipeline
 - Identify which pipeline stages lack visibility
 - Create a monitoring requirements matrix